-Opportunity Site Initial Development Proposal
+Opportunity Site Phase 1 Development

 For more information about the EAW process and the steps involved to complete it, click the below link to download and view the May 24th, 2021 City Council presentation (please be aware that the file size is large, so it may take a few minutes to download):